-(1) Students may retake module examinations if they do not pass them or if the examinations are considered "not passed".
+- (1) Students may retake module examinations if they do not pass them or if the examinations are deemed not passed.
 If a student did not pass a module examination that is made up of several individual components or a combination of different types of examination, he/she only has to retake the components which he/she did not pass.
 Students are required to retake an examination in the examination period that follows the failed attempt.
 If the examination is not retaken within one year after the failed attempt, students will lose the right to take this examination attempt.
 A second retake of the examination is to take place in the examination period that follows the first retake.
 If the second retake of the examination does not take place within one year after the failed second attempt, students will irreversibly lose the right to take examinations.
-Sentences 3 and 5 are rendered invalid if students provide evidence that they are not responsible for having missed the stipulated deadline.

-(2) If a student does not pass the Master's thesis or the final oral examination, he/she may retake each examination once.
-Module examinations may be retaken twice.

-(3) An examination graded at least "sufficient" may not be retaken.
+Sentences 4 and 6 are rendered invalid if students provide evidence that they are not responsible for having missed the stipulated deadline.
+While calculating the deadline for retaking examinations in accordance with subsection 4 and 6, the mandatory or optional internship semester, semesters abroad or leave of absence are not considered. - (2) If a student does not pass the Master's thesis or the final oral examination, he/she may retake each examination once.
+Module examinations may be retaken twice. - (3) An examination graded at least "sufficient" may not be retaken.